Get involved and make a difference in our youth.

 Since 2009, SSFSA has showcased…

-Over eleven years the festival has attracted a combined audience of 29 578 people around the country.
+Over fourteen years the festival has attracted a combined audience of 55 472 people.

 Theatre Partners